<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 • Supplier engagement

-• Energy efficiency
+• Energy efficiency initiatives

-• Waste reduction
+• Waste reduction strategies

-• Resources and teams managing sustainability
+• Procurement and sustainability policies

-5. Targets and Progress Tracking
+5. Targets and progress tracking

 Businesses must disclose: